 You struggle when hiring good salespeople but experience frustration when they fail to meet their sales goals.
 Here is another example of a type of sales candidate you’ll want to avoid…

-This sales candidate has many of the characteristics of a top sales performer except one (and it’s hidden): they lack the drive to put their talent to work and achieve their sales goals.
+The wandering sales candidate has many of the characteristics of a top sales performer except one (and it’s hidden).
+They lack the drive to put their talent to work and achieve their sales goals.
 As a result, they merely wander aimlessly through life (and work) with very little passion or goal achievement.

 What you see

 In many cases, this sales candidate is an extrovert.
-They possess a strong sense of urgency and are assertive, like a Type-A Personality.
-They interview well, embody the traits you’re looking for in a Hunter salesperson and may have a work history of sales success.
+They may possess a strong sense of urgency and are assertive, like a Type-A Personality.
+They interview well, and embody the traits you’re looking for in a Hunter salesperson.
+In addition, they also have a work history of sales success.
+In other words, they seem like the perfect candidate.

 What you assume

-Because they demonstrate such strong characteristics, you assume that this person will be a top performer for you – good at prospecting, tough negotiator, excellent closer, and consistent quota achiever.
+Because they demonstrate such strong characteristics, you assume they will be a top performer at your organization.
+You assume they will be good at prospecting, a tough negotiator, an excellent closer, and a consistent quota achiever.
 Why wouldn’t you assume that?
-All conventional indicators point to this person being a sales superstar.
+All indicators point to this person being a sales superstar.

 What you don’t see

 This is a very difficult trait to identify.
-We use our on-line sales assessment tool to find it.
 I describe it this way: they lack initiative and personal drive because they are apathetic about their future.
 This occurs when their desire for attaining long-term goals devolves to the point of hopelessness.
-This can be brought on by relationship issues, significant changes in financial situation or a foundational inability to cope with life.
-This is not depression, but a lack of focused energy towards a future goal (buying a vacation home, building a retirement fund, putting kids through college, etc.) Only until this person decides to reengage in life will they begin to develop a personal drive to achieve once again.
+This can be brought on by relationship issues or significant changes in financial situation.
+Perhaps they lack purpose in their life.
+Maybe they have an inability to cope.
+This is not depression, but a lack of focused energy towards a future goal.
+This could include career advancement, buying a vacation home, building a retirement fund, or putting kids through college.
+Only until this person decides to reengage in life will their personal drive reemerge.

 What you actually get

-Sadly, this sales candidate is unmotivated, demonstrates a low prospecting effort, and develops a substandard pipeline resulting in low sales.
+Sadly, this sales candidate is unmotivated.
+You’ll see a low prospecting effort.
+This results in a substandard pipeline and low sales.
 You hire what you think will be a great salesperson.
-Instead, you become confused by their unmotivated attitude and frustrated by their lack of results.
+Instead, you become confused by their lack of motivation.
+You get frustrated by their lack of results.

-Never assume that good interviews and extroverted personality traits translates into hiring salespeople who will achieve their sales goals consistently.
-Using an in-depth sales assessment tool helps you uncover these hidden attributes that contributes to a sales rep’s success or failure – especially when they appear to be an ideal candidate.
+Never assume that good interviews and extroverted personality traits translates into successful salespeople.
+Use an in-depth sales assessment tool to help you uncover these hidden attributes that contributes to a sales rep’s success or failure.
+Dan Cable provides more info about why people lose motivation.